adepusanjana2003/Puzzle-Game/README.md

 # Puzzle-Game
-I have built a puzzle game which assess the soft skills of the user
+I developed a puzzle game which assess the soft skills of the user